 A premarital agreement allows you and your soon-to-be spouse to work out financial issues in the event of a future divorce.
 While this may seem terrible, it is actually a very smart financial decision.

 The law outlines a range of things you can and cannot include in your premarital agreement.
-According to the Illinois General Assembly, you cannot include anything pertaining to child support in your premarital agreement.
+According to the in Illinois General Assembly, you cannot include anything pertaining to child support in your premarital agreement.

 The point of a premarital agreement